gardenlinux/builder/README.md

 ```

 By default, the Builder uses `podman` as the container engine.
 If you prefer using a different container engine, you can specify it using the `--container-engine` option.

+If you decide to use `docker` on a system restricting unprivileged user namespaces with apparmor (e.g. Ubuntu 23.10 or newer) an apparmor profile allowing `userns` is required.
+This can be automatically created and selected by the Builder by opting in to the permanent system change.
+You can avoid this by:

+- Using `podman`
+- Passing a custom profile using the `--apparmor-profile` option
+- Using a system not restricting unprivileged user namespaces

 ## Config Directory